-Penn State University Libraries offers a number of awards, scholarship, and internship opportunities to undergraduates and assistantships for graduate students.
+Penn State University Libraries offers a number of awards, scholarships, and internship opportunities to undergraduates and assistantships for graduate students.
 Our awards recognize outstanding research or scholarly work.
-Our scholarships are awarded based on a number of factors including merit, financial need, interest in librarianship, and STEM or Liberal Arts majors.
-There is even one for those who have been in foster care.
-Internships and Graduate Assistantships are paid positions and housed at the University Park Libraries.
+Our scholarships are awarded based on a number of factors including merit, financial need, interest in librarianship, and your major.
+Our internships and graduate assistantships are paid positions that allow undergraduate and graduate students apply their disciplinary background to library-related projects.

 - University Libraries Undergraduate Research Award: To recognize student research that showcases outstanding information literacy skills.